cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Client Credential Storage {#client-credential-storage}

 OPAQUE makes use of a structure `Envelope` to manage client credentials.
-This envelope holds information about its format and content for the client to obtain its authentication material.
+Clients uses this envelope to recover private keys used for authentication.

 OPAQUE allows applications to either provide custom client private and public keys for authentication, or to generate them internally.
-Each public and private key value is encoded as a byte string, specific to the AKE protocol in which OPAQUE is instantiated.
+Each public and private key value is encoded or serialized as a byte string, specific to the AKE protocol in which OPAQUE is instantiated.
 These two options are defined as the `external` and `internal` modes, respectively.
 See {{envelope-modes}} for their specifications.

 The internal mode is RECOMMENDED.
 Applications can use the external mode if there are additional requirements for how private keys are generated, e.g., in the case